nallenscott/oxide/README.md

 # oxide

-Tracking my journey learning Rust, using the book [The Rust Programming Language](https://doc.rust-lang.org/book/) as a guide.
+Tracking my journey through Rust, using [The Rust Programming Language](https://doc.rust-lang.org/book/) book as a guide.